-OSEP reviews and evaluates the timeliness, completeness, and accuracy of the data submitted by States to meet the reporting requirements under Section 618 of IDEA.
-OSEP identifies a Section 618 data submission as timely if the State has submitted the required data to the appropriate data submission system (i.e., ESS EMAPS) on or before the original due date.
+OSEP identifies a Section 618 data submission as timely if the State has submitted the required data to the appropriate data submission system (i.e., ESS or EMAPS) on or before the original due date.
 The due dates for the IDEA Section 618 data are:

-- The first Wednesday in the month of November for Part B Personnel, Part B Exiting, Part B Discipline, Part B Dispute Resolution, Part C Exiting, and Part C Dispute Resolution data collections. - The first Wednesday in the month in April for Part B Child Count, Part B Educational Environments, Part C Child Count, and Part C Settings data collections. - During the third week in December for Part B Assessment data collection.
-This due date is aligned with the due date for the assessment data reported by States for the Consolidated State Performance Reports (CSPR). - The first Wednesday in the month of May for the Part B MOE Reduction and CEIS data collection.
+- The first Wednesday in November for Part B Personnel, Part B Exiting, Part B Discipline, Part B Dispute Resolution, Part C Exiting, and Part C Dispute Resolution data collections. - The first Wednesday in April for Part B Child Count, Part B Educational Environments, Part C Child Count, and Part C Settings data collections. - During the third week in December for Part B Assessment data collection.
+This due date is aligned with the due date for the assessment data reported by States for the Consolidated State Performance Reports (CSPR). - The first Wednesday in May for the Part B Maintenance of Effort Reduction and Coordinated Early Intervening Services data collection.